Our ancestors walked the old “Indian Gap Trail” across the mountains.

 Contact The Cherokee Welcome Center for a free Visitors Guide.
 800-438-1601. email

-Our Park Trail route is the latest addition to the transportation service we began in 1997, at first primarily for medical appointments.
+We began offering transportation servives in 1997, at first primarily for medical appointments.
 In 2000, we initiated regular, public routes on the Cherokee Indian Reservation / Qualla Boundary, adding crosstown Cherokee loop routes in 2004.
 Public transportation beautifully fits both the region’s need to promote air quality and the Cherokee tradition of communal sharing.

 Cherokee Transit drivers are trained to provide passengers with safe, dependable transportation.
 Training includes defensive driving, passenger assistance, customer service and wheelchair securement.